-8 Genius Ways to Hide Every Wire in Your Home
+12 Genius Ways to Hide Every Wire in Your Home

 Use these crafty cord management solutions to resolve your wire woes and stay plugged in.

-1. Hook Cords to the Back of Your Furniture
+1. Hook cords to the back of your furniture.

 If you’re feeling a bit craftier, you can hide a tangle of cables behind a stand-mounted TV by incorporating built-in cord storage into the design of your DIY TV stand.
-This one designed by Heidi from Kruse’s Workshop (and featured on Tatertots & Jello) keeps cables contained in a notch that runs down the middle leg at the back of the unit.
+This TV table designed by Heidi from Kruse’s Workshop (and featured on Tatertots & Jello) keeps cables contained in a notch that runs down the middle leg at the back of the unit.
 You can recreate the stand from scratch with reclaimed wood: Follow the blogger’s detailed instructions for how to use a table saw to create a recessed groove in the back leg, then run the cords for your TV and other entertainment essentials down the groove in the leg to keep them out of sight.

-3. Hide TV Wires in Plain Sight
+3. Hide TV wires in plain sight.

-To install and effectively hide TV wires, measure the span of wall between the base of the screen and the floor—that’s how the length of cord cover you need, and you can often cut to fit.
-In the case of the Cable Concealer Kit, you’ll cut the base and top of the cord cover using a hacksaw.
+To install and effectively hide TV wires, measure the span of wall between the base of the screen and the floor—that’s the length of cord cover you need, and you can often cut to fit.
+In the case of the Cable Raceway, you’ll cut the base and top of the cord cover using a hacksaw.
 Then, mount the raceway base to the wall with screws according to the manufacturer’s instructions, lay the TV cords inside the channel, and snap the cover in place over the top.
 Cord covers are typically sold in neutral colors like white or metallic gray that can stand out if your wall is a different color.
 But when painted the same color as your wall (using latex-based paint), they seamlessly blend into the space.

-4. Run TV Wires Behind the Wall
+4. Run TV wires inside the wall.

-6. Slip Them Into a Drawer
+6. Slip them into a drawer.